gpuweb/gpuweb/proposals/immediate-data.md

 }
 ```

 - `rangeOffset`: Offset in bytes into immediate data range to begin writing at.
-Requires multiple of 4 bytes.
+Must be a multiple of 4 bytes.
 - `dataOffset` and `size` work like in [writeBuffer](https://gpuweb.github.io/gpuweb/#dom-gpuqueue-writebuffer): "Given in elements if data is a TypedArray and bytes otherwise."
+The actual byte size copied must be a multiple of 4 bytes.
 - The immediate data is stored in an internal slot `[[immediate data]]` in `GPUBindingCommandsMixin`, which is shared across `GPUComputePassEncoder`, `GPURenderPassEncoder`, and `GPURenderBundleEncoder`.
 See issue [#5117](https://github.com/gpuweb/gpuweb/issues/5117).

 ## Validation